neumannjan/marketplace/docs/installation.md

 ### Configure E-Mail Sending

-{% hint style="warning" %}
-This is not preconfigured by the provided Docker configuration!
+!> This is not preconfigured by the provided Docker configuration!
 No e-mails are sent by default, they are just logged to `storage/logs/laravel.log`.
-{% endhint %}

 See [Laravel's documentation](https://laravel.com/docs/5.6/mail#introduction).